Psychedelic/plug-docs/docs/build-an-app-examples/build-app-plugged.md

 }
 ```

 The function `main` will exit immediately if the `Plug extension` is not detected.
-We'll improve the user-experience a bit, by showing a message in the `Output` console shortly!
+We'll improve the user-experience a bit by showing a message in the `Output` console shortly!

 ## Call-to-action handlers 📢